What are the best places to visit in Delhi in one day?

-If you’re not just visiting Delhi but have planned a whole itinerary in India we would highly recommend to arrange a personal driver.
+If you’re not just visiting Delhi but have planned a whole itinerary in India we would highly recommend arranging a personal driver.

 We booked our personal driver with Swagatam Tours and we were very happy with this decision.
 Our driver was always on time, he drove us safely through Rajasthan and gave us a lot of information about India and the local customs.

 Private Transfer or Hotel Transfer

 If you don’t have a driver there’re many options you can choose from to get to the airport.
 The most comfortable would probably be to arrange a private transfer or a pick-up with your hotel.